thoughtbot/apprenticeship/markdown/onboarding-packet.md

 You should expect this to be a mentally intense period of your life where you are learning a great deal.
 Hard work pays off.

-## Your trail map
-On your first day, fork the Trail Map (https://github.com/thoughtbot/trail-map) and edit it with your mentor to find trails that match your goals.
-It can be any of the trails, but stick with them and track your progress.
-Also, submitting pull requests back to the main repo will strengthen the trail map for everyone.

 ## Weekly Apprentice Retrospective
 Every Friday you'll meet with the other apprentices and Gabe via Google Hangout.
 We discuss how it's going and you get to meet and talk to other apprentices.
 It's a low-pressure way to check in each week.

 ## Breakable Toy
 A Breakable Toy (http://redsquirrel.com/dave/work/a2j/patterns/BreakableToys.html) is a side Rails project you are excited/passionate about.